pin-ui/final_project/README.md

 4.Running time.
 The time required to reconstruct the data 100 times in HSI is given, not including the time of retraining the model.

+Datasets: the daily data of HSI,GDAXI,Crude oil,Apple and Bitocoin is from yfinance, and the bitcoin one-minute data is compressed and uploaded.

 Some important module: